digime/digime-sdk-ios/README.md

 Digi.me SDK accepts PKCS #12 encoded files as the default key storage format.

-Digi.me SDK provides a to helper method to read and extract keys from p12 files.
+Digi.me SDK provides a helper method to read and extract keys from p12 files.

 1. Drag and drop your `<YOUR_P12_FILENAME>.p12` anywhere in your project.